LaurieAnderson92/FullStack-Anderson/README.md

 * Expand on the contact form and link it to an email inbox
 * Expand on the projects with links to them in the portfolio
 * Add visual interest in the divs in 4k resolution
-* Start to better define my commits with clearer and catagorized commits such as
+* Start to better define my commits with clearer and catagorized commits such as: *feat, bugfix, BREAKING CHANGE, style, doc, test*
- * feat:
- * bugfix:
- * BREAKING CHANGE:
- * style:
- * doc:
- * test:

 ## Quality Assurance